What Is The Difference Between Tetanus And Sepsis

 It can be treated with antibiotics and a type of vaccine called the diphtheria, tetanus and pertussis (DTP) vaccine.
 Sepsis, on the other hand, is a life-threatening complication of an infection.
 It occurs when an infection spreads throughout the body and triggers a severe immune response.

-ALSO READ: Relationship Between Atoms And Elements
+ALSO READ: A Relationship Exists Between An Employee And A Supervisor

 It can be caused by bacteria, viruses, fungi, or parasites.
 Symptoms of sepsis include fever, chills, rapid breathing and heart rate, confusion, and decreased urination.